As technology is disrupting the way we live, our searching behaviors and capabilities are changing as well.

 2. Text Optimizer

 Text Optimizer is a semantic analysis tool that identifies related concepts to any search queries and finds questions that relate to any search.
-It is a great way to understand searching patterns your target customers are using:
+It is a great way to understand the search patterns your target customers are using:

 3. Buzzsumo Questions